Prize for Cities

 Businesses, NGOs, community groups, local governments and collaborations of all types of organizations and indvidiauls from the public, private and not-for-profit sectors can apply.

-The first Prize for Cities, run from 2018-2019, was won by SARSAI, a program of the non-profit Amend, for its highly impactful and replicable approach to creating safer journeys to school for children in Dar es Salaam and other African cities.
+The first Prize for Cities, run from 2018-2019, was won by SARSAI, a program of the non-profit Amend, for its highly impactful and replicable approach to creating safer journeys to school for children in Dar es Salaam and other African cities, and four finalists.

 What Is Transformative Change?